 3. High-hassle returns process

 The annoyances run deeper than needing the original packaging.
 Maybe you only have a few weeks to make the return, or you can only get store credit, or, when online shopping, you need to log in, enter the order number, download a return label, and then print it out.
-Among millennials, 67% have abandoned a purchase for fear of a difficult return process, in a recent consumer survey.4 Another study found that 90% of online shoppers rarely return items, and among those who kept an item they wanted to send back, 58% said it was because the process was too much of a hassle.5
+According to one consumer survey, among millennials, 67% have abandoned a purchase for fear of a difficult return process.4 Another study found that 90% of online shoppers rarely return items, and among those who kept an item they wanted to send back, 58% said it was because the process was too much of a hassle.5

 If not having a printer is preventing you from making a return, consider buying an inexpensive one.
 Or find out if the retailer works with a "returns bar" reverse-logistics company.
 Then you can bring the item—no box, no nothing—to a drop spot at a local store.